youozhan/e-Receipt/README.md

-# Chrome Extension YouTube Setting Analytics
+# Hidden Systems - View the YouTube viewers
 > Work in progress

-> A chrome extension reads your Google setting and YouTube history data and provide analytics about your activities in YouTube.
+> A chrome extension guiding you go through the Google settings and YouTube account data that affect your interaction with the platform
 ## Requirements

 ## Instructions